felipe-barata/journeymiles/docs/sad.md

 - Allow a user to register or change their registration in the system
 - Allow registered users to log in/out of the system
+- Users may upload a profile picture, that will be stored in a specific S3 bucket
+- The paths for these images will be stored in a DynamoDB table

 ###### 2 - Testimonials Domain